apazzolini/rook/README.md

 ## Getting Started

-The easiest way to learn Rook is to jump in [get started.](docs/introduction/getting-started.md) However, you should be at least a little bit familiar with the below libraries.
+The easiest way to learn Rook is to jump in and [get started.](docs/introduction/getting-started.md) However, you should be at least a little bit familiar with the below libraries.

 ## Components